With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Moreover, it is much easier for homeowners to add or transport a tiny house on their property than the people constructing it as their exclusive residence.

-Tiny homes are often considered primary residences because they are built on lands that don’t have other residential houses.
-Whereas, it is also determined as a secondary house when a tiny house is constructed on an allotment that previously has other residential homes.
+However, it is also defined as a secondary house when a tiny house is constructed on an allotment that previously had other residential homes.

 State Regulations and Codes For Tiny Houses